 - Check out ASP’s material for learning more about Appalachia:

 New to ASP or need an inspiring refresher? – Below are some suggestions for familiarizing yourself with the ASP experience.

 - Read the “required reading” documents (see above).

-- Scan the ASP Construction Manual, the how-to guide for the types of projects encountered at ASP.
-If you’d rather look through a printed copy, contact Jack Washam (firstname.lastname@example.org, 612-237-8482).
+- Browse through the ASP CONSTRUCTION MANUAL, the how-to guide for the types of home repair projects encountered at ASP.

-- For all adult group leaders: Attend the adult participant meetings, held in the spring just before the trip, where you can ask questions and learn about the trip from all the other adults who are going to ASP.
+- For all adult group leaders: Attend the adult participant meeting, held just before the trip, where you can ask questions and learn about the trip from all the other adults who are going to ASP.